-Staying on Track.
-The 5-year PhD culture 11.1 is just that - a culture.
-It involves being aware of deadlines and having a realistic understanding of Advisor's the Research expectations for advancement to candidacy (5th semester exam) and defense of the PhD thesis.
-However, 5 years is a long period of time and sometimes unanticipated changes occur in a student's living situation or in their family, etc. Under such cases, it is important to discuss this change with the research advisor.
+11.1 Staying on Track.
+Students are encouraged to be proactive in attaining their PhD in 5 years.
+This 5-year PhD culture is just that - a culture.
+It involves being aware of deadlines and having a realistic understanding of the Research Advisor's expectations for advancement to candidacy (5th semester exam) and defense of the PhD thesis.
+Graduate Students should seek out the advice of their Advisor and Research Committee every year to address plans to graduate in a timely manner.
+However, 5 years is a long period of time and sometimes unanticipated changes occur in a student's living situation or in their family, etc. Under such cases, it is important to discuss this change with the Research Advisor.
 When this change impacts the typical 5-year PhD timeline, the student is required to discuss this with the Director of Graduate Studies who will re-assess the 5-year plan and provide suggestions for getting back on track or changing the track.
-E.g., to a 5-6 year track for 5 vears + 6 months.
+E.g., to a 5-6 year track for 5 years + 6 months.
 Every student's story is different and this is reflected in the actual path that is followed through to successful defense of the PhD thesis.

-11.2 Unanticipated coursework problems.
+11.2 Unanticipated Coursework Problems.
 Students are advised to follow the standard coursework track, but sometimes students are not prepared properly for the graduate-level coursework required for their degree.
 In this case, the students may be advised to drop the graduate course and take an undergraduate course for remediation purposes.
-In the event that this realization occurs too late in the semester to add the undergraduate course in concert with dropping the graduate course, students can maintain full-time status with a minimum of 6 credit hours, in accord with the College of Arts and Sciences policy.
+In the event that this realizations occurs too late in the semester to add the undergraduate course in concert with dropping the graduate course, students can maintain full-time status with a minimum of 6 credit hours, in accord with the College of Arts and Sciences policy.

 11.3 Change of Major.
-Students wishing to change their major after joining the program should get a form from the graduate office to formalize the change.
+Students wishing to change their major after joining the program should get a form from the Graduate Office to formalize the change.

-11.4 Conflicts with graduate advisor.
-Given the important role of the graduate advisor in the career development of the student, conflicts between student and advisor can seem particularly difficult.
-Students in this situation are advised to consult a member of their graduate committee or the director of graduate studies to discuss possible means to overcome conflicts or difficulties.
-If the student feels more comfortable with discussing issues OUTSIDE of the department, Prof. Jane McCleod, Associate Dean for Social Sciences in the College of Arts and Sciences, is the designated associate dean for graduate studies, and can be contacted for consultation.
+11.4 Conflicts with Graduate Advisor.
+Given the important role of the Graduate Advisor in the career development of the student, conflicts between student and Advisor can seem particularly difficult.
+Students in this situation are advised to consult a member of their Graduate Committee or the Director of Graduate Studies to discuss possible means to overcome conflicts or difficulties.
+If the student feels more comfortable with discussing issues OUTSIDE of the Department, Prof. Michael McGinnis, Political Science, is the designated Associate Dean for Graduate Studies, and can be contacted for consultation.

-11.5 Leave of absence.
-If personal illness or other family situations arise during the course of study, students can apply for a leave of absence.
+11.5 Leave of Absence.
+If personal illness or other family situations arise during the course of study students can apply for a leave of absence.
 Forms can be found at the following links.
 The Director of Graduate Studies can assist with filling out the forms.